lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 You should not use plain SMTP for this application.
 Instead, use SMTP with a service that supports SSL or TLS.

+## SSL

+The server should always run with HTTPS because HTTP sends passwords in plaintext.
+Since most people tend to reuse usernames, emails, and passwords, this could compromise their other accounts.

 # Troubleshooting

 ## Determining the source of problems